REC_01

 First-Party Driven

-High-tier products maintain a Sovereign Vector Database, ensuring that the organizational memory used for RAG (Retrieval-Augmented Generation) is isolated and owned by the client.
-This prevents proprietary data from being used to train a vendor's base model.
+Top-tier products use a Private Database.
+This ensures that the memory used for searching data is safe.
+It is owned entirely by the client.
+This stops your private info from being used to train the vendor's main AI.

 Third-Party Dependent